Robust and Generalizable Atrial Fibrillation Detection from ECG Using Time-Frequency Fusion and Supervised Contrastive Learning: Materials and Methods

 \subsection{Materials}

-We utilize two publicly available ECG databases for AF analysis: the MIT-BIH Atrial Fibrillation Database (AFDB) and the China Physiological Signal Challenge 2021 (CPSC2021).
+We utilize four publicly available ECG databases for AF analysis: the MIT-BIH Atrial Fibrillation Database (AFDB), the China Physiological Signal Challenge 2021 (CPSC2021), the Long-Term AF database (LTAF) and the Saitama Heart Database Atrial Fibrillation (SHDBAF).
 The \textbf{AFDB} \cite{afdb} consists of 25 long-term ECG recordings from patients with documented AF.
 Among them, 23 records contain two simultaneously recorded ECG signals along with expert-annotated rhythm labels.
 Records 00735 and 03665 are excluded due to the absence of annotations.
 Each recording lasts approximately 10 hours, sampled at 250 Hz.
 The \textbf{CPSC2021} dataset \cite{cpsc} provides variable-length ECG segments extracted from Lead I and Lead II of long-term Holter recordings, sampled at 200 Hz.
 The data are released in two phases: Phase I includes 730 recordings from 12 AF patients and 42 non-AF patients; Phase II includes 706 recordings from 37 AF patients and 14 non-AF patients.
 In total, the dataset comprises 1,436 recordings from 105 unique patients.
+The \textbf{LTAF} \cite{ltaf} includes 84 long-term ECG recordings of subjects with paroxysmal or sustained AF.
+Each record contains two simultaneously recorded ECG signals digitized at 128 Hz with 12-bit resolution over a 20 mV range; record durations vary but are typically 24 to 25 hours.
+The \textbf{SHDBAF} \cite{shdbaf} is a novel open-sourced Holter ECG database from Japan, containing data from 122 unique subjects with paroxysmal atrial fibrillation.
+Among the 128 recordings, 98 contain raw ECG data with rhythm annotations at the beat level, manually performed by a cardiology fellow.
+The remaining recordings consist only of ECG traces without annotations.

 All ECG recordings from the AFDB and the CPSC2021 are uniformly resampled to 250~Hz, and only the first lead is retained.
 The preprocessing pipeline consists of four sequential steps: